vetri14/Dice_roller_app/README.md

-#Dice_roller_app
+# Dice_roller_app

--run in on android studio to see the app on emulator or connect your mobile to the android studio and turn on ddebugging mode on mobile and run the code.
+- run in on android studio to see the app on emulator or connect your mobile to the android studio and turn on ddebugging mode on mobile and run the code.